 These finer details may not seem like a big deal but when results are close (as they often are) controlling these variables is necessary if you want to provide great feedback.

 Make sure your location and timing for tasting are ideal.
 It’s not a good idea to do taste testing if you are rushed, thirsty, or have just brushed your teeth.
 All these things can impact your tasting experience. opt for a time such as mid-morning, not after a coffee or breakfast and when you have some uninterrupted time to do the testing and consider your results.

 While we love to have feedback from multiple people in some situations, don’t invite others into the tasting until you have a really clear opinion of your own, that way you avoid bias and influenced opinion.

 You may not think that someone else’s opinion will sway your own, but we promise, it will.

 If tasting multiple samples at a time, the aftertaste of one can impact the next, so a glass of water may help clear the palate in-between.
 Gulping large sips can also impact taste as we have more taste buds on the tongue.
 Don’t feel pressure to have your tastings done in 5 minutes either.
-So, if you are feeling thirty and want to guzzle down your shake, it may not be the best time to start your analysis.
+So, if you are feeling thirsty and want to guzzle down your shake, it may not be the best time to start your analysis.